Gurobi/gurobi-machinelearning/doc_source/notebooks/myst/price_optimization.md

 ---

 # Pricing and Supply problem

-*Note: This example is a limited version of the example [How Much Is Too Much?
+This example is a limited version of the example [How Much Is Too Much?
 Avocado Pricing and Supply Using Mathematical Optimization](https://github.com/Gurobi/modeling-examples/tree/master/price_optimization).
 It is only aimed at showing the capabilities of Gurobi Machine Learning.
-In particular the model is restricted to a limited number of regions so that it can fits within Gurobi size-limited license.
-Please visit the full notebook page, for a more detailed explanation about the problem and detailed analysis of the results.*
+Please visit the full notebook page, for detailed explanations and analysis of the problem.

 A [Food Network article](https://www.foodnetwork.com/fn-dish/news/2018/3/avocado-unseats-banana-as-america-s-top-fruit-import-by-value) from March 2017 declared, "Avocado unseats banana as America's top fruit import."
 This declaration is incomplete and debatable for reasons other than whether  avocado is a fruit.
 Avocados are expensive.